wko27/blog/_daily/2024-04-09-Belay_Test.md

 TODAY:
 * head to work
   * traffic wasn't bad
+* introduced Pawan to Bernice to help with visa stuff
 * lots of meetings q.q
 * seafood stew for lunch
   * very tasty!